TIY-Durham/2015-FALL-FEE/09--A-Fistful-of-Dollars/README.md

 ##### Beast Mode

 Can you get the arrows on the left to change on the hover state?
+You'll need to investigate `::before` to get this one.

 ##### Nightmare Mode